naaaahTheDev/DoodleDB/README.md

 `filePath` (string): The path to the JSON file.

-`dataArrayName` (string): The name of the array in which the data should be stored.
+`dataCollectionName` (string): The name of the collection in which the data should be stored.

 `data` (object): The data to be added to the JSON file.